hirosystems/clarinet/docs/how-to-guides/how-to-set-up-local-development-environment.md

 (ok 42)
 ```

-Note that by default commands are always executed as the `deployer` address, which means you can use the shorthand
+Note that by default, commands are always executed as the `deployer` address, which means you can use the shorthand
 `.my-contract` without specifying a full address to the contract.
 If you changed the transaction address with the
 `::set_tx_sender` command, you would need to provide the full address to the contract in the contract call
 (`ST1HTBVD3JG9C05J7HBJTHGR0GGW7KXW28M5JS8QE.my-contract`).